 Interestingly, Silver Dollars are in the same family as Piranhas, but instead of being carnivores, they are almost exclusively vegetarian.
 Their favored foods include vegetable flakes such as spirulina, lettuce, watercress, and cooked romaine or spinach.
 They will also eat cooked vegetables such as peas and squash.
 When feeding any fresh food, take extra care to remove any uneaten portions promptly, as it will foul the water.

 Even though the Silver Dollar prefers a vegetarian diet, they will eat meaty foods as treats.
 They are especially fond of bloodworms, mosquito larvae (glass worms), and brine shrimp.
 If the Silver Dollars are in a community tank, watch them at feeding time to ensure that more active and aggressive fish don’t get all the food.
 Silver Dollars can be rather timid in a crowd and can end up underfed as a result.

 Much like Angelfish, the best way to acquire a breeding pair is to purchase a half dozen juvenile silver dollars and raise them together.
 Although the parents will not consume the eggs or fry, other fish will, so when spawning, place them in a separate tank.
 To facilitate spawning, make sure the water is soft (8 dgH or below) and warm (80 to 82 F), keep the lighting dim, and provide fine-leafed plants (which will be eaten if they are live rather than plastic plants).

+Eventually, a pair will spawn and the female will lay up to 2000 eggs.
 The eggs will fall to the bottom of the tank where they will hatch in three days.
 After approximately a week, the fry will be free swimming and able to eat fine foods such as commercially prepared fry food, finely crushed spirulina, or freshly hatched brine shrimp.